rajithprasath/PixabayPayback/README.md

 # PixabayPayback
-This is an app which use Pixabay api to search images
+This is an app which use Pixabay api to search images.
+I built this app following MVVM, Clean and Single Activity Architecture

 # Project Architecture